paircolumbus/FixTheTreeTDD/README.md

 The `tree.rb` script is incomplete.
 The script should model an apple tree that grows over the years.
 We should create/plant it, wait for it to bear fruit, pick the fruit and then eventually the tree should die.

 ## Instructions
+- Run your tests: `bundle exec rspec`
-- Run your tests and fix the issues that surface
+- Fix the issues that surface
 - Before you begin working on a method, think about what it should return and __write it's test first__

 __NOTE:__ Uncomment the `tree_data` method at the end of your file and if your script has been crafted correctly, it should print some information about your tree and its fruit.